Networks use a mix of old and new looks for Biden’s first joint address to Congress

 The April 28 address is largely considered similar to the State of the Union address given by U.S. presidents, but it was officially known as a “Joint Address to Congress” (referring to the fact both houses typically meet in House of Representatives chamber for the event).

-However, State of the Union addresses, which typically take place in February, aren’t usually delivered on inauguration years, since the president just took office a month or so before.
+However, State of the Union addresses, which typically take place in January or February, aren’t usually delivered on inauguration years, since the president just took office a month or so before.
 This year’s address was pushed later in the year and also only had a limited number of people in person due to the pandemic.